davemckain/AsciiMathParser.js/README.md

 If you're using this code in a non-browser environment, you may have access to a reasaonable DOM implementation that you can use.
 If not you may have to build your own.
 One thing that certainly works is using a Java `org.w3c.dom.Document` object and calling this code via the Rhino JavaScript engine.
-(In this case, I suggest you use my `asciimath-parser` Java code to simplify this for you.)
+(In this particular case, I suggest you use my `asciimath-parser` Java code to simplify this for you.)

 2. Create a parser
 ------------------